DGCK81LNN/DGCK81LNN/README.md

-This is the Engligh version of my personal homepage: <https://dgck81lnn.github.io/home>.
+This is the English version of my homepage: <https://dgck81lnn.github.io/home>.
 That page features images while this README has more friendly links (and every link to Wikipedia has an alternate link which is accessible in and only in Mainland China).